wechaty/docusaurus/docusaurus/docs/using-plugin-with-wechaty/event-logger.md

 title: Event Logger plugin
 ---

 The `EventLogger` plugin helps in logging Wechaty events with just one line of code.
-In this tutorial, you will build a simple Wechaty bot and learn how to add the `EventLogger` plugin to it.
+In this tutorial, you will learn how to add the `EventLogger` plugin to a Wechaty bot.

 ## Requirements